 My gall bladder quivered.
 I’ve never been more scared in life!

-Jesus, please come take me home NOW!!
+Jesus, please come take me home….
+NOW!!

 I jumped up and battled the wind to close the door.
 This time I latched the deadbolt, not just the door knob that gave way to wind pressure.
 For good measure I leaned a chair against the door knob for extra strength.

 I didn’t sleep a wink the rest of the night!
-Not a wink!
+Not.
+A. Wink!

 About 3:00 AM, I opened the back door, opposite the wind flow, and stared up at the incredible, aqua blue and black storming night sky.
 Lightening was in every cloud, at every level.
 It flashed and twinkled more beautifully than anything I’ve ever seen in the sky before, or since.

 Somehow, the storm itself brought soothing comfort, and dulled the terror of a horror movie.
-Even the sound of the Alisha’s whistling winds became comforting.
-It was as if the hurricane, while flexing its powerful muscles of wind and rain, was also beckoning, saying, “Relax.
+Even the sound of Hurricane Alisha’s whistling winds became comforting.
+It was as if the hurricane, while flexing its powerful muscles of wind and rain, was also beckoning, calmly saying, “Relax.
 Do not resist me, and you shall peacefully pass through my mighty terror.”